BardezAnAvatar/BGEE-Thalantyr-Ex/mod-thalantyr-ex/readme.md

 The amulet will require two amulets of protection +1 (or an amulet and a ring of protection); two moonbar gems; a diamond; plus 5,000 gold.

+### Cloak of Protection +2
+Similar to the merging of two rings of protection, this will take two cloaks of protection and merge them into a +2 cloak.

+**Cost**
+The amulet will require two cloaks of protection +1 (or a cloak and a ring of protection); 4 iol gems; a black opal; plus 5,000 gold.

 ### Golden Axe +2
 If you decide to kill Fenten for whatever reason, you get a nice +1 axe.
 It'd be nicer as a +2.